Pylons/pyramid/docs/narr/templates.rst

 .. sidebar:: Why Use A Renderer via View Configuration

    Using a renderer in view configuration is usually a better way to render templates than using any rendering API directly from within a :term:`view callable` because it makes the view callable more unit-testable.
 Views which use templating or rendering APIs directly must return a :term:`Response` object.
 Making testing assertions about response objects is typically an indirect process, because it means that your test code often needs to somehow parse information out of the response body (often HTML).
-View callables which are configured with renderers externally via view configuration typically return a dictionary, and making assertions about the information is almost always more direct than needing to parse HTML.
+View callables configured with renderers externally via view configuration typically return a dictionary, as above.
+Making assertions about results returned in a dictionary is almost always more direct and straightforward than needing to parse HTML.
 Specifying a renderer from within :term:`ZCML` (as opposed to imperatively or via a ``view_config`` decorator, or using a template directly from within a view callable) also makes it possible for someone to modify the template used to render a view without needing to fork your code to do so.
 See :ref:`extending_chapter` for more information.

 By default, views rendered via a template renderer return a